Minxiong Branch of Central Broadcasting Station Japanese-Style Dormitory Area

 中央廣播電台民雄分台日式宿舍區

-The Minxiong Branch of the Central Broadcasting System was built around Showa 15 (1940), during the establishment phase of the Minxiong Broadcasting Station.
-The broadcasting station refers to the radio stations during the Japanese occupation period.
+The MInxiong Branch of the Central Broadcasting Station's Japanese-style dormitory complex was roughly established in Showa 15 (1940), which corresponds to the period when the Minxiong Broadcasting Station was founded.
+The broadcasting station refers to a radio station during the Japanese colonial period.

 Recommended Hotel Bookings